Linford Group

 The Linford Group was a construction company in England which specialised in the restoration of historic buildings.
 Its headquarters was in Lichfield, Staffordshire.

 History

 The company was founded as a family building business in 1877.
 It changed its name to F. & E.V.
 Linford in 1925 and again to Linford Group in 1970.

+The company often worked with the local community to build a suitable skillbase for potential future employees to be drawn from, recruiting from local schools and offering employee exchange programmes with other overseas businesses.
+During the early 2000s, it established a new training center for learning heritage restoration skills.

 It acquired metalwork restorer Dorothea Restorations in 2007, and the following year bought plasterwork business Trumpers.
+Amid the Great Recession, the company opted to increase its presence in the homebuilding sector.

-The Linford Group was placed into administration in October 2011.
+During October 2011, it was announced that Linford Group was to be placed into administration as a result of a series of bad debts that had been incurred.

 Operations

 The company was involved in the following activities: